 These premises ultimately lead me to the implementation of two core elements into the framework:

 Practical applicability and adaptivity.

 I remember having hour-long discussions with friends about moral questions of any kind.
 Over the years it became less frequent and eventually I realized what bothered me in most of these debates.
-They all take place in some kind of meta-physical vacuum without any connections towards real world issues.
+They all took place in some kind of meta-physical vacuum without any connections towards real world issues.
 At least without any useful ones as far as I was concerned.

 Reading a lot about different theories on human behaviour, moral philosophy and how a society should be structured to achieve the best outcome for all its participants I noticed something else.
 A vast number of thinkers loved assumptions.
 They draw a picture of a model citizen which then acts according to whatever theory the philosopher created around his protagonist.
 Or they take the opposite approach and imagine an ideal society which somehow magically will lead to better human behaviour.
 If you ever have the displeasure of reading the ramblings of John Rawls, you will understand my distaste for this way of theory crafting.